 Incoming student advisors or changes to advisor assignments are usually processed and emailed to students around the summer for incoming Fall students and in winter for incoming Spring students.
-If any urgent and necessary advising needs come up in the interim, the Assistant Dean for Academic Programs may assist students during these transitional periods.
+If any urgent and necessary advising needs arise in the interim, the Assistant Dean for Academic Affairs may assist students during these transitional periods.